HSF/phoenix/CONTRIBUTING.md

 Here is an example of a documentation improvement for the `phoenix-app` package:

 ```
-docs(app): Added some text about commit rules.
+docs(app): Added some text about commit rules
 Lets add some rules for our commit messages,
 based on the angular commit conventions.
 ```